Peer Influence on West Point Cadets' Civil War Allegiances: Introduction

-Finally, our study contributes to the expanding literature on leaders and leadership (e.g., \citealp{jones2005leaders}; \citealp{acemoglu2015history}; \citealp{dippel2021leadership}; \citealp{cage2023heroes}; \citealp{bai2023web}).
-Understanding how leaders develop their ideas and loyalties is central to grasping important political and economic outcomes.
-Our findings highlight the significance of peer influence in shaping future leaders' decisions during crises, demonstrating how peer influence can drive individual choices that may shape the course of history.
+Finally, our study complements a literature on leadership (e.g., \citealp{jones2005leaders}; \citealp{acemoglu2015history}; \citealp{dippel2021leadership}; \citealp{cage2023heroes}; \citealp{bai2023web}; \citealp{ferrara2025frontline}).
+Understanding how leaders develop their ideas and loyalties can have political and economic implications.
+Our findings highlight the significance of peer influence in shaping future leaders' decisions during crises, demonstrating how peer influence drives individual choices that can have historical implications.